termux/proot-distro/README.md

 * Ubuntu (20.04)
 * Void Linux

+All systems come in a bare-minumum variant, typically consisting of package manager, shell, coreutils, util-linux and few more.
+Extended functionality like shell completion or package install suggestions should be configured manually.

 If desired distribution is not in the list, you can request it.

 ## Installing